 BECOME A BOARD MEMBER

 As a community-based Board of Directors, volunteers are welcome to apply for positions and take an active role in crime resolution.
-For more information on how to do so click HERE.
+If interested, download the CSGW Board Member Application

 Incorporated in 1988, CSGW is a non-profit charitable organization which combines the best efforts of the media, the community and the police in the fight against crime.
-With more than $37 million in recovered property and narcotics off the streets, 2,265 cases cleared and 4,294 charges laid, the numbers speak for themselves… Crime Stoppers works!
+With $39,734,593 million in recovered property and narcotics off the streets, 2,321 cases cleared and 4,607 charges laid, the numbers speak for themselves… Crime Stoppers works!

 Our goal is to promote awareness within the community and continue to educate our students and the public in making our community safer.